 It was a strange year, not least because the apocalypse we were hoping for in our darkest heart of hearts never occurred.
 So now here we are in 2013 with no game plan.
 Our credit card debt is still intact.
+If we have it.
 There's nothing to do but pick up the pieces.
+Some are, I am sure, missing.
+But whenever I have stuff floating around on other sites I like, I figure I'd connect you to it.

 I collected ten pieces I wrote that are for some reason in my mind worth revisiting.
 I know I write an awful lot every year, so even regular readers are bound to miss something.
-I generally leave everything written in the last few months of the year, too close, so this is mostly from last winter, spring and summer...
-I hope you won't think me vain, but I had a lot riding on the end of the world, and now I need every last scrap of past self to move forward... if you're at all damaged by end-of-the-world euphoria as me, may these posts' scattered wisdom help you remember how awesome it almost wasn't.
+I generally leave everything written in the last few months of the year, they're too close to think about, man!
+So this is mostly from last winter, spring and summer...
+I hope you won't think me vain, but I had a lot riding on the end of the world, and now I need every last scrap of past self to move forward... if you're at all damaged by end-of-the-world euphoria as me, may these posts' scattered wisdom help you remember how awesome it almost wasn't. (some of these blurbs are 'director's cuts' so may not be word-for-word in the post itself).

-"In the end the mainstream wants all the things it takes from [we artists] to be good, never considering whether or not we invited them to even taste a sample.
-Thus we make ourselves deliberately bad to scare away success, for success means having to be surrounded at all times by douche bag entourages and clingy fans and thus be unable to hone our craft in isolated anguish cocoons.
-So our sophomore album is bloated, and the AOR guys throw us to the cut-out bins and now not even Nightingales wants us back. " (more)
+"In the end the mainstream wants all the things it takes from [we fancy artists] to be good, never considering whether or not we invited them to even taste a sample.
+Thus we make ourselves deliberately bad to scare away success, for success means having to be surrounded at all times by douche bag entourages and clingy fans.
+We prefer to hone our craft in isolated anguish cocoons.
+So our sophomore album is bloated, and the AOR guys throw us to the cut-out bins and now not even Nightingales wants us back.
+Chris - you know I feel it too. (more)

-"... but this mechanical man is SKYNET's distant cousin, reaching from beyond the well-guarded door to hopefully scribble something accessible and profound on the pad before it, something like: "I'm sorry, Dave.
-I can't let you do that." or "we think of the key, each in his prison / thinking of the key, each confirms a prison." instead of just that same damn picture of a rocket in a moon's eye, instead of just one more piece of image-based branding. (more)
+"... this mechanical man is SKYNET's distant cousin, reaching from beyond the well-guarded door to hopefully scribble something accessible and profound on the pad set down before it.
+We hope it would be something like: "I'm sorry, Dave.
+I can't let you do that." or "we think of the key, each in his prison / thinking of the key, each confirms a prison." instead of just that same damn picture of a rocket in a moon's eye, instead of just one more piece of image-based branding.
+Nothing's more annoying than a Scorsese who thinks his thinking isn't inside the box just because some marketing agent showed him a shiny penny. (more)

 "Robinson's devotion to his chosen craft was full and total so it's fitting and courageous that he uses his impending death from terminal cancer to transform what might have been just a so-so or even hammy moment into something very, very beautiful.
 The film never spells out directly what's to come as Robinson enters this gleaming white cube of a place called "Home" but we have a pretty good idea and it makes the kindness of the assistants and the air conditioning extra vividly etched.
 For all the sorrow and misery in the rest of the film here finally is some grace, an example of why humanity is worth saving, because it's willing, at last, to kill itself.
 Just knowing that Robinson will at least have a beautiful 20 minute drugged-out trip into the yawning blazing white yoni light of death is enough to make us happy for him.
 He's like a painter who at last steps back to see the big picture." (more)